 I should really move this higher up because it truly is one of the main reasons I decided on living in Nice France.

 I was originally looking for a place in Italy since I studied there in college and fell in love with Italy.
-But when I came to the Cote d’Azur I felt I could have the best of both worlds by living in Nice.
-I’m only 50 minutes from Italy by train, and I easily pop over for a day trip twice a month.
+But when I came to the Cote d’Azur I felt I could have the best of both worlds by living in Nice France.
+I’m only 50 minutes from Italy by train, and I pop over from Nice to Italy for a day trip twice a month.

 Originally the number of direct flights to London was a big consideration, and Nice has 10-15 direct flights a day.
 That meant I could easily fly down to Nice on a Friday evening and be back in the office on Monday morning.

-I was also concerned that living in Italy would ruin my idyllic memories of my time there as a student.
+I was also concerned that if I moved to Italy it would ruin my idyllic memories of my time there as a student.
 Studying abroad is one thing.
-I felt like I was on a year-long vacation when I spent a year in Italy in my 20s.
-Living there as an adult with bills and responsibilities would be a different story.
+I felt like I was on a year-long vacation when living there as an adult with bills and responsibilities would be a different story.
 I was worried that the bureaucracy in Italy would make me hate it, like I hate France, sometimes.
 Like the US.. same, same.
 Now I just dip in on occasion, get my Italian fix and then come back to Nice.

-Living in Nice will make you realize how much you love the mountains and outdoors.
+Living in Nice France will make you realize how much you love the mountains and outdoors.